 Ticket to Work (TTW) Program

-The TTW program is one option you have for accessing Department of Rehabilitation (DOR) services.
-If you are a recipient of Supplemental Security Income (SSI) or a beneficiary of Social Security Disability Insurance (SSDI) because of a disability and you are between 18 and 64 years old, you may be eligible for the TTW program and services from the DOR.
+The Ticket to Work (TTW) Program is one way you can access services from the California Department of Rehabilitation (DOR).
+If you are between the ages of 18 and 64 and receive Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI) due to a disability, you may be eligible to participate in the TTW Program and receive services through DOR.

-Many people choose to use their ticket at DOR for more intensive employment services to start employment.
-Once your DOR case is closed, you have the option to assign your ticket to an Employment Network that can provide post-employment supports and job retention services as needed.
+Many individuals choose to start with DOR to receive comprehensive, personalized employment services.
+After your DOR case is successfully closed, you have the option to assign your Ticket to an EN for ongoing post-employment support and job retention services.

 What if I don’t want to use my Ticket at DOR?